Estate Management Best Practices: A Guide for Nigerian Property Managers

 Root causes: Inadequate guard training or supervision, weak access control systems, poor perimeter integrity, or lack of resident vigilance.

-Solutions: Upgrade technology with CCTV and electronic access control, improve guard training and supervision, conduct regular security audits identifying vulnerabilities, repair perimeter breaches immediately, encourage resident reporting of suspicious activities, coordinate with local police and area security networks, vary patrol schedules to prevent predictability, and ensure adequate lighting throughout estate.
+Solutions: Upgrade technology with CCTV and electronic access control, improve guard training and supervision, conduct regular security audits to identify vulnerabilities, repair perimeter breaches immediately, encourage resident reporting of suspicious activities, coordinate with local police and area security networks, vary patrol schedules to prevent predictability, and verify adequate lighting throughout the estate.

 Challenge: Maintenance backlogs (long list of pending repairs)